ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/apis/commerce/v2/terms-and-conditions.md

 layout: documentation-single
 categories:
 - documentation
+- generated
-- sdks
+- commerce-api
-- presence-sdk
+- v2-internal
-title: Presence SDK
+title: Commerce API
-excerpt: The Ticketmaster Presence SDK provides a simple way to add Ticketmaster features in your 3rd party iOS and Android apps
+excerpt: The Ticketmaster Commerce API provides a simple way to add Ticketmaster features in your 3rd party iOS and Android apps
-keywords: SDK, Presence, Ticket Management, iOS, Android
+keywords: Commerce API, Ticket Management, iOS, Android
 ---

 {: .article}
-# Presence SDK
+# Commerce API

-The Ticketmaster Presence SDK provides a simple way to add Ticketmaster features in your 3rd party iOS and Android apps {: .lead .article}
+Use the Ticketmaster Commerce API to look up available offers and products on various Ticketmaster platforms for North America markets.
+For formal partnerships and relationships, selected offers and products can be carted and transacted on through the cart, delivery, payment and purchase APIs – These APIs require approved access from Ticketmaster.
+{: .lead .article}

 ## Terms and conditions